 Is it a failure of management then, or were they facing an impossible task?
-MT plays devil’s advocate and presents both cases.
+Management Today plays devil’s advocate and presents both cases.

 Don’t blame the bosses: M&S was always doomed

-This was only compounded by the fact that competition in clothing became much more intense, thanks in large measure to the rise of Zara and fast fashion.
+This was only compounded by the fact that competition in clothing became much more intense, thanks in large measure to the rise of Primark and fast fashion.

 For years, pundits and analysts have called for M&S to reposition to capture younger consumers from its new rivals.
 But how, exactly, was it supposed to do that without alienating its existing clientele?
 Edgy, youthful ranges would never feel authentic while pleated floral skirts were on sale in the next aisle, and vice versa.

-So while M&S did make changes, a full transformation was never really feasible: shareholders would not have accepted a radical strategy that jeopardised a solid (if gradually declining) revenue stream for the chance of winning a new one at some point in the future.
+So while M&S has made changes, a full transformation was never really feasible: shareholders would not have accepted a radical strategy that jeopardised a solid (if gradually declining) revenue stream for the chance of winning a new one at some point in the future.

-Once M&S lost its clothing mojo, it therefore had little choice but to realign around food – which it has actually managed to do very well, despite the increase in competition from the likes of Waitrose on the one side and Pret on the other.
+Once M&S lost its clothing mojo, it therefore had little choice but to realign around food – which it has actually managed to do very well, despite the increase in competition from the likes of Waitrose on the one side and Pret on the other - but that’s just not enough to keep it at the top of British business.

 No excuses: M&S dropped the ball